ztyyLV/web-twain-docs/indepth/features/output.md

 ## Upload

 The most common usage of `DWT` is to scan documents and upload them to the server via `HTTP` and `FTP` .
-The library has quite a few APIs to make this happen.
+The library has a number of APIs to make this happen.
 Read on to learn more.

 ### HTTP with Built-in APIs